ernestang98/offsec-prep/osed-prep/LiveOverflow/0x17-0x18/README.md

     - The first fffffffc within fffffffc fffffffc fd bk chunk can be anything as long as it does not contain null bytes and the last bit is 0

 - How we check if the next chunk is in used or not (i.e. calculation of the nextinuse variable)?
-USing the function inuse_bit_at_offset:
+Using the function inuse_bit_at_offset:

     ```
     nextinuse = inuse_bit_at_offset(nextchunk, nextsize); // find if the next chunk is in use or not